v0.12.6 -- faster daemon hot queries

 Gemini Gemini CLI

-gemini mcp add --transport stdio ig ig --mcp
+gemini mcp add --scope user --transport stdio ig ig --mcp

 Cursor Cursor